MacOS Wifi Latency Spikes Due to Location Service

 - I have a Wifi issue since I use an Ethernet cable at the office.

 Points 1 and 2 were quite easy to verify since I have an Obkio Hardware Agent X1001 connected to my home network that has monitoring sessions with Public Monitoring Agents installed at AWS, Google Cloud and Microsoft Azure.
 I was quickly able to confirm that the connection was pretty stable and that I didn't have any jitter, high latency or packet loss during the video calls where I had the image freeze issue.

 At this point, I figured that my issue of Mac ping spikes on wifi was probably related to my Wifi network, even though my setup is supposed to be pretty strong: Google Wifi with 3 Access Points all wired with Ethernet cables.
 Anyways, let's dig into the network troubleshooting.

 On my MacBook Pro 2017 (running macOS Catalina 10.15.3), I installed VirtualBox and started an Obkio Agent with a Virtual Appliance.
 After only a few minutes, early results were indicating that something was going on for sure!
 I saw big spikes of latency exactly every 5 minutes.
-So I compared the graphs of my two local agents (hardware agent (wired) and virtual appliance (wifi)) with the Public Monitoring Agent on AWS.
+So I compared the graphs of my two local agents (hardware agent (wired) and virtual appliance (wifi)) with the AWS Monitoring Agent.
 I didn't see the same spikes in latency wired-vs-wifi as you can see in this screenshot:

 ping -i 0.2 <IP>.